by Chris Brewer

-- If you’re not getting any takes, try moving a couple steps up or down stream.
+- If you’re not getting any takes, try moving a couple of steps up or downstream.
 If that doesn’t work, and you know you’re bouncing on the bottom, try casting farther across the river.
 In addition to the seam, Steelhead will often hang out along a cut bank, or under any willows (other cover) that overhang the water.

 Know Before You Go (if you can)

 If you have the opportunity to get out and practice a few things before your trip, work on placement and natural presentation.

 - Cast across the seam, or next to/under the willows.

 - Cast far enough upstream to give your weight ample time to reach the bottom before going through the strike zone.

 - Learn to mend your line and keep all resistance off your fly line/float/strike indicator, it must float naturally along the water’s surface.

 If you don’t have the time or a convenient river to practice these things ahead of time, don’t sweat it.
 Your friendly guide will help get you squared away.
 They’ll also help you battle the inevitable snags so you can get fishing again

 If this all sounds like an uphill battle to catch the world’s most high-maintenance girlfriend (or boyfriend) you’re right.
 Steelhead are extremely picky, easy to spook, and difficult to please.
 The good news is that, unlike the girl (or guy) you set your sights on back home, when you come to Boardwalk Lodge, you’ll be Steelhead fishing with a trusty, Orvis-endorsed guide, who will teach you exactly how to lure them in, make them happy, set the hook, and send you home glowing with the joy of success.